TheJumpCloud/support/zero-touch/prestage_user_enrollment/README.md

 #### Pending or Active User Configuration Modules

 The below workflows can be used to activate **Pending** or **Active** JumpCloud users.
 Pending users are users who have not set a password.
-Active users are users who have already set a pass code.
+Active users are users who have already set a password.
 A "secret" is required for these workflows.
-This is a value that is populated for the JumpCloud "employeeIdentifier" field and provided to employees prior to zero-touch DEP enrollment.
+This "secret" is a value that is populated for the JumpCloud "employeeIdentifier" field of the user by the admin and provided to employees prior to zero-touch DEP enrollment.
 The secret secures the enrollment and provides an additional factor of verification to activate or update the JumpCloud account.

 ![pending_or_active_user_company_email_and_secret](./images/company_secret.png?raw=true)